holepunchto/serve-drive/README.md

 #### `serve.delete(drive, [options])`

-Add a drive to the drives map for serving requests.
+Delete a drive from the drives map to stop serving requests.

 Available `options`:
 ```js